|Title:||Assistant Coach - Secondary|

 Prior to his time at Harvard, Poppe spent a year as the assistant secondary coach at Holy Cross in 2010.
 Poppe came to Holy Cross after serving as a graduate assistant coach at Springfield College during the 2008 and 2009 seasons.
 He coached both the quarterbacks and the fullbacks, in addition to running the defensive scout team.

-Poppe previously spent one season as an intern assistant coach at King’s College in Wilkes-Barre, Pa., coaching the cornerbacks and special teams.
+Poppe previously spent one season as an intern assistant coach at King’s College in Wilkes-Barre, Pennsylvania coaching the cornerbacks and special teams.

 Poppe is a 2007 graduate of Williams College.
 A three-year starter in the secondary for the Ephs, he earned first team All-New England Small College Athletic Conference honors as a senior in addition to being selected All-East Region by Don Hansen’s National Weekly Football Gazette.